webduinoio/tutorials/app/en/_tutorials-md/info-03-faq.md

 	>- (1) Please check the I/O pins, they might be mis-connected.
 	>- (2) Please check the console, there might be errors.
-	>- (3) **Please burn the correct firmware**, check the tutorial: [Arduino Firmware Download/Burn for further instructions](info-07-arduino-ino.html)。
+	>- (3) **Please burn the correct firmware**, check the tutorial: [Arduino Firmware Download / Burn](info-07-arduino-ino.html)。

 - ###2.
 Can the Webduino developmet board be controlled by bluetooth or serial port?

 	>Yes!
 You can choose "Wi-Fi", "Bluetooth", or "Serial Port" on the Board block in Webduino Blockly.
 You just need to install 1 app and 1 extension on Google Chrome.
-Check the tutorial: [Instructions for Chrome API Proxy Settings for further instructions.](info-05-chrome-api-proxy.html)
+Check the tutorial: [Chrome API Proxy Installation Guide](info-05-chrome-api-proxy.html)

 <br/>